sarcosholzinger/layerwise-analysis-livescu2022/docs/e2e-layerwise-analysis-correlations.md

     3. Exponential decay pattern showing signal retention loss \
     4. Shows how much original signal remains in each layer

+3. Progressive Partial Correlations (Test 2 - Layer-to-layer correlation controlling for previous layers outputs and initial input (CNN ouput at layer 0))
-3. Progressive Partial Correlations (new function) Partial correlation between input and each layer, controlling for previous layers. \
+Partial correlation between input and each layer, controlling for previous layers. \
 Shows NEW information each layer captures.